Skip to content

 This option used to be is_flatten until Version 5.1, but has been renamed to avoid confusion with the earth_flattening option implemented in Version 5.2.

-A user subroutine defined in src/swpc_*/m_vmodel_user.F90 is used for defining velocity model.
-Recompilation of the code is necessary if this Fortran file is modified.
-Please refer the comments in the file for input/output of the user subroutine.
+Any kind of velocity structure can be used by modifying a user subroutine defined in src/swpc_*/m_vmodel_user.F90.
+Note that recompilation of the code is necessary if this Fortran file is modified.
+It is also easy to read in arbitrary parameters from a parameter file or to add parameters.
+Please refer the comments in the file for the details.

 On Treatments of Air and Seawater Layer